idea-statica/iom-examples/rcs/rcs-prestressed beam.md

 ## Concrete setup
-Creating the code setup used for assessment of cross-section including national annex settings.
+Creating the code setup used for assessment of the cross-section including national annex settings.
 ```csharp
 //Concrete setup
 var setup = new ConcreteSetupEc2();